Dionakra/arenavision-scraper/README.md

 ### getChannels()
 It recovers the channels and its acestream links.
 That is done because these links are not static, they change sometimes, so you may have to recover these links.
+It also provides the tinyurl for Acestream.

 #### Example
 ``` js